DecentralizedGenealogy/openGEDCOM/readme.md

 - A [naming standard](specification/names.md) developed by [Richard Dick, Ph.D.](http://www.cavanaughconsulting.org/richard-dick-ph-d/) that allows all names across all languages, cultures, and time to be represented without ambiguity
 - Support for [digital media](specification/sources.md#photo) (audio, images, video, etc)
 - Use of the JSON industry standard file format
-- Native support for hyper-linking (ie sources, documents, media, etc.)
+- Native support for hyper-linking (i.e. relationships, sources, documents, events, media, etc.)
 - Improved [sourcing](specification/sources.md)
 - Future [extensibility](specification/extensions.md)
 - Support for [DNA](specification/sources.md#dna)

-### Can I start using openGEDCOM now?
-Yes and no. Please start to experiment with openGEDCOM.
-It needs to mature a little bit more and get community feedback and support.
-That's why it's still in a "draft" state.
-We hope to release version 7.0 soon.

-### How can I get involved?
-- Watch and Star this project
-- Ask questions and make suggestions using the Issues feature
-- Fork the repo, and begin to make suggestions and improvements through pull requests
+### Distributed Tree Model
+openGEDCOM natively supports referencing objects (persons, sources, events, media, etc) in other trees or database.
+This makes all the data more accessible.
+You can see this in the example below.
+The child in family `FM001` is not actually located inside the openGEDCOM file, it is contained in another user's tree or database.
+This allows better collaboration with other users and less duplication.
+As we stop duplicating and copying the family tree data around the Internet, the data will begin to gather in the locations where the best steward of that data can manage it.
+This will result in higher quality data, not to mention less frustration.

 ### Example openGEDCOM file
 Here is a simplified example of an openGEDCOM file and should not be used as a reference for generating an openGEDCOM file ([see full specification](specification/index.md)).